darrenowsley/spokane_businesses/README.md

 ## Repository Contents

-- **Datasets**:
+- **📊 Datasets**:
-  - `SpokaneCounty-Businesses.csv`: A dataset of businesses located in Spokane County.
+  - 🗂️ `SpokaneCounty-Businesses.csv`: A dataset of businesses located in Spokane County.
-  - `naics.csv`: North American Industry Classification System (NAICS) codes and descriptions.
+  - 👤 `naics.csv`: North American Industry Classification System (NAICS) codes and descriptions.
-  - `states.csv`: Information about U.S. states.
+  - 🇺🇸 `states.csv`: Information about U.S. states.

-- **Analysis Scripts**:
+- **📄 Analysis Scripts**:
-  - `businesses.malloy`: Has all the sources used in this repository and views that can be used to filter for querying.
+  - 📄 `businesses.malloy`: Has all the sources used in this repository and views that can be used to filter for querying.
-  - `Bueiness Views Quick Look.malloynb`: Views of the dataset to utilize for quick analysis.
+  - 📝 `Business Views Quick Look.malloynb`: Views of the dataset to utilize for quick analysis.
-  - `Overview - Business Legal Status.malloynb`: Analysis of corporations, businesses, and COVID-19 impacts.
+  - 🏦 `Overview - Business Legal Status.malloynb`: Analysis of corporations, businesses, and COVID-19 impacts.
-  - `Overview - Registered businesses with Non WA Addresses.malloynb`: Examination of businesses outside Washington state.
+  - 🌍 `Overview - Registered businesses with Non-WA Addresses.malloynb`: Examination of businesses outside Washington state.
-  - `Overview - Spokane City Businesses.malloynb`: Analysis focusing on cities within Spokane County.
+  - 🏙️ `Overview - Spokane City Businesses.malloynb`: Analysis focusing on cities within Spokane County.

 ## Summary of Findings